duartegalvao/SIRS_AuthServer/README.md

 ## Description

+This is part of a project for the [Network and Computer Security (SIRS)](https://fenix.tecnico.ulisboa.pt/disciplinas/SIRS/2018-2019/1-semestre) course in Instituto Superior Técnico of the University of Lisbon.

-SIRS project authentication server (+ web app) component.
+The repo contains the SIRS project authentication server (+ web app) component.

 ## Instructions